- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Expats looking for accommodation in Kenya may prefer to find a property that is already fully furnished, rather than go through the hassle of shipping and removals.
 That said, turnkey homes are more expensive than unfurnished properties and more difficult to find so, either way, costs will be incurred.

 Shipping and duty costs for Kenya sometimes make it cheaper to buy items after arriving.
 Most furniture, household goods and electronics are inexpensive and readily available.
-It’s up to the expat if they choose to import their personal effects and household goods from abroad or buy them in Kenya.

 New arrivals that opt for shipping and removals to Kenya should be aware of customs regulations, and we recommend enlisting the services of a professional moving or relocation company.